Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Deductible Amount

 Another important factor that affects the insurance payout for a stolen car is the deductible amount on your insurance policy.
 The deductible is the amount of money that you are required to pay out of pocket before your insurance coverage kicks in.
 The higher your deductible, the lower your insurance premium will be, but it also means that you will have to cover more of the costs in the event of a theft.
-It’s essential to review your policy and understand your deductible amount to ensure you are prepared for any potential theft.
+It’s essential to review your policy and understand your amount to ensure you are prepared for any potential theft.

 • Tips for choosing a deductible amount: